SrishtiGohain/FlappyBirdMockup/README.md

 # FlappyBirdMockup
-AI plays a Flappy-Bird Mockup Game.
+AI plays a Flappy-Bird Mockup Game- with pygame and neural networks.